 Over the years, in cases involving shooting into a crowd of people, typically involving at close range, the shooter may be charged with not only the murder or attempted murder of his target (one individual), but the attempted murder and/or murder of all others killed when defendant “sprayed” bullets, understanding that bystanders would be shot, too, but that was acceptable to defendant if his specific target died in the process.
 This theory of murder or attempted murder is known as the “kill zone” theory.

-Prosecutors have applied this theory to shootings into any crowd, i.e. at a party, or social function like a funeral or rally.
-They have even applied it drive-by shootings into a house or gathering near a crime scene from an earlier crime when someone shoots from a passing car.
+Prosecutors have applied this theory to shootings into any crowd, i.e., at a party, or social function like a funeral or rally.
+They have even applied it to drive-by shootings into a house or gathering near a crime scene from an earlier crime when someone shoots from a passing car.

 On June 24, 2019, the California Supreme Court seemed to put an end to such overuse of this prosecution theory.
 The state’s highest court held in People v.
 Canizales (2019) 7 Cal.5th 591 that “a jury may convict a defendant under the kill zone theory only when the jury finds that: